Biographies: 2018 Board of Directors

 Palmore holds a Bachelor’s Degree in Human Services and Associate’s Degree in Family Services, is a CCAR Recovery Coach, and a Christian Counselor.
 She is married and the mother of three children.

-ROBERT PETERS, Member
+ROBERT PETERS, Member at Large

 Robert (Bob) Peters is a managing director in the Chicago office of Duff & Phelps where he leads the Firms indirect state and local tax practice.
 He has 35 years of experience providing tax and financial services to corporate clients.